Mehdi Huseynzade: World War II

 In August 1942, near the town of Kalach-na-Donu, Huseynzade was seriously wounded and captured by the Germans.
-He spent the 1.5 years in the German POW camps in Northern Italy and Yugoslavia.
-In the early 1944, along with two other Azerbaijani POWs, Javad Hakimli and Asad Gurbanov, Huseynzade managed to escape and join the Yugoslav-Italian partisans guerrilla corps.
+He spent 1.5 years in the German POW camps in Northern Italy and Yugoslavia.
+In early 1944, along with two other Azerbaijani POWs, Javad Hakimli and Asad Gurbanov, Huseynzade managed to escape and join the Yugoslav-Italian partisans guerrilla corps.
 During the same year, he became a commander of the special reconnaissance diversionary unit of the 9th Corps' Staff of the People's Liberation Army of Yugoslavia, where he got his battlename Mikhailo.